 They’ll still nevertheless claim to be angry radicals, simply so that they can look edgy, cool and smarter than all of their friends, but at their core they are politically clueless and won’t have anything to say about real social inequalities at all.

-They will also often claim to be from a working class impoverished background, and they will talk about everyone else’s privilege, whilst ironically they will most likely come from an upper middle class family.
+They will also often claim to be from a working class impoverished background, and they will talk about everyone else’s privilege, whilst ironically coming from an upper middle class family.

 People like Rick will also have sold out by the time they are in their 30’s.
 They will have probably joined an ultra right wing political party, or be head of a huge company their parents got them into and be obscenely wealthy.
 Or they may have used their status as an angry “radical” to become an edgy writer for a major paper, where again they won’t actually provide any kind of useful commentary on social inequalities, other than write a self aggrandising, self congratulatory article about how hard it was for them growing up, despite their wealthy background to become the fabulous person they are today.
 They will also probably end up owning about 2 houses whilst still claiming to be socialists.